Skip to main contentSkip to navigation

 Backup Plus Slim, Mobile HDD

 Often sounds like grinding or scratching, not just clicking.
 These drives are notorious for head failures.
-The heads often crumple and literally lathe grooves into the platter surface.
+The heads often crumple and lathe grooves into the platter surface.
 If you hear grinding, the platters may already be damaged.
 Stop immediately.

 More about Rosewood recovery →